Interfaces + Open Design / Foundation

 01

 Start with this video's job: Study the full AI design workflow across Claude, Codex, and Figma: research, visual direction, handoff, implementation, and critique.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Reference" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “Today we're breaking down the full AI design workflow from start to finish.
 We'll look at the current state of AI tools in Figma, how to set everything up, when to use Claude, Codeex, Claude Design, Figma, and...”

 02